Aminsed/software_design2/improved_prompt.md

 Ensure every instruction is as clear as possible.
 The initial base architecture is crucial for scalability and adding functionality easily.
-The design should endorse modularity.
+The design should emphasize modularity.